-Tests are designed to cover the full range of ability from non-user to expert user, with each module consisting of tasks of ascending levels of difficulty.
+Tests are designed to cover the full range of ability from non-user to expert user, with each section consisting of tasks of ascending levels of difficulty.
 IELTS scores are accepted across Australia, Canada, New Zealand, the UK and the USA.

 IELTS is jointly owned by British Council; IDP: IELTS Australia and Cambridge Assessment English.